msped/podcastphrasefinder/README.md

 - Manual input for podcasts to the database. :white_check_mark:

+- Home page.

+- See all of the Podcast creators that are in the database. :white_check_mark:

+- Header / Footer.

+- Scroll to top.

 ### V2

+- Add functionality to go through a channel uploads to add to database.

 - Use webhook to get new uploads from podcast youtube channels automatically.